asraf209/programming-interview-questions/src/algorithms/validateRPN/README.md

-# Validate an Reverse Polish Notation (RPN) expression
+# Validate a Reverse Polish Notation

 Given an RPN expression, determine if its a correct one or not.
 You can assume all the numbers will be within 0-9 with basic operators [+, -, *, %]